sreeise/graph-rs-sdk/examples/interactive_auth/INTERACTIVE_AUTH.md

 # Interactive Authentication

+**WARNING:** Running interactive-auth in an asynchronous context may lead to crashes in some scenarios.
+We recommend thoroughly testing in order to ensure you are able to use interactive-auth for your use case.
+Additionally, Device code interactive auth does not currently work in async code.
+We are working to address these issues in a post 2.0.0 release.

 Interactive Authentication uses a webview to perform sign in and handle the redirect uri making it easy for you to integrate the sdk into your application.